Unfolded Dynamics Approach and Quantum Field Theory: Unfolded dynamics approach and classical scalar field

-To conveniently operate with symmetric spinor-tensors, we introduce in \ref{F_scalar} a pair of auxiliary commuting $sp(2,\mathbb{C})$-spinors $Y=(y^{\alpha},\bar{y}^{\dot{\alpha}})$ which contract all spinor indices.
-Due to commutativity, they are null with respect to the antisymmetric spinor metric
+A pair of auxiliary commuting $sl(2,\mathbb{C})$-spinors $Y=(y^{\alpha},\bar{y}^{\dot{\alpha}})$ in \eqref{F_scalar} is introduced for the convenience of operating with symmetric spinor-tensors.
+Due to their commutativity, $Y$ are null with respect to the antisymmetric spinor metric

 We also define corresponding derivatives as

 and an Euler operator $N$